4 Ways to NOT Do Registration at Your Fall Festival (and one good one)

 Fall festivals are great fun and can be an excellent outreach tool.
 But your first impression can make or break you.
 Don’t be afraid to try something new to streamline your process.
 Hopefully you can reach more people for Jesus and make an impact in your community.

-If you’d like to see a copy of my registration card, leave me a comment with your email and I’d be happy to share.
+If you’d like to have a copy of my registration card, you can download your own below.